 Vice-President

 Kendall McDonald is an artist, botanist and lichenologist that grew up in Owen County, Kentucky.
 She developed a love for art and nature at a young age, and carried that with her into her education and career.
 After getting her bachelors degree in biology at Morehead State University, she started at the Office of Kentucky Nature Preserves as a heritage botanist and lichenologist.
-For the last 5 years, she has been an active member of the Kentucky Native Plant Society as a member of planning committees and a co-editor for the Lady Slipper newsletter.
+For the last 3 years, she has been an active member of the Kentucky Native Plant Society as Vice President and a co-editor for the Lady Slipper newsletter.
 Her passion for biodiversity permeates her art, as her collection mostly consists of paintings of Kentucky native species and landscapes.

 Secretary